-At Baker Tom’s we have our very own Sourdough Starter (ferment) which has been nurtured by Tom and his skilled team of bakers over the years.
+At Baker Tom’s we have our very own Sourdough Starter (ferment) which has been nurtured by Tom and his skilled team of bakers for the last 15 years.
 It gives our long-fermented loaves their distinctive flavour.

 The technique of making sourdough is one of the eldest methods of making bread in the world.
 Before commercial yeast was available, sourdough was made using natural fermentation of wild yeasts by leaving flour and water to ferment over a few days.
 The process of making sourdough is very slow, as the complex flour starch molecules break apart into simpler sugar molecules, releasing flavour over time.
 This means that each and every sourdough has a unique character attributed to the wild yeasts in the environment it is fermented in and the nursing and feeding it receives.

 Refrigerate soon after purchase